 Interested in vegetable farming, robotics, anatomy or acting?
 High school students who want to experience campus life and get a head start on their college career can choose from a variety of exciting course options at UVM’s newly expanded Summer Academy program.

 Now in its second year, Summer Academy is a four-week program open to high school juniors and seniors.
-Summer Academy consists of two weeks of on-campus learning (June 30-July 11 or July 14-25) and two weeks of online learning (July 12-25 or July 26-Aug 8).
+Summer Academy consists of two weeks of on-campus learning and two weeks of online learning.

 Twenty courses – compared to five last year – will be offered at Summer Academy in 2014, and participants will earn 3 college credits, which may be transferred to almost any college or university.
 Courses range from creative writing and dance to engineering and farming.